daanta-real/CampingSiteWatcher/README.md

 # CampingSiteWatcher
-Vacancy notification app for public camping sites in Seoul
+A Java app for reservation vacancy notification of public camping websites in Seoul